pbd-kn/contao-extassets-bundle/README.md

 The namespaces for psr-4 were revised.

 Bootstrap's selection introduced.
-Either bootstrap-less is recompiled or taken over from the twbs package.
+its  taken over from the twbs package.

 Create your own css & js groups and add them to your contao theme layouts.